-- Which colour of metal to wear has been traditionally been determined by people's skin colouring: warmer colours meant gold metal, cooler colours meant silver metal.
+Which colour of metal to wear was traditionally determined by people's skin colouring: warmer colours meant gold metal, cooler colours meant silver metal.

-- These days that's not considered to be so important and you can break such 'style rules' as you please, but you might like to use it as a guide to help you get started with co-ordinating jewellery to suit you and your personal sense of style.
+- These days that's not considered to be so important and you can break such 'style rules' as you please, but you might like to use them as a guide to help you get started with co-ordinating jewellery to suit you and your personal sense of style.

-- Rose gold or copper colours tend to look good on most people and can add some unexpected colouring to your jewellery collection.
+- Rose gold or copper colours tend to look good on most people and can add some beautiful and unexpected colouring to your jewellery collection.